 A Mysore class is the traditional method of learning Ashtanga Vinyasa Yoga.
 You can expect to be carefully guided through the series step by step and at your own pace.
 A pace measured by the rhythm of your breath.
 By learning to practice on our own in this way, we cultivate a regular form of ritual to nourish and observe as it grows.
 The Mysore room is open daily for all levels to embrace being students together in a clear, safe and encouraging space.
 No prior knowledge is needed, and the sequence does not need to be memorised before you start.
-If you are curious about the tradition and considering taking up a regular practice, the Intro to Mysore Course is encouraged.
-This takes place in the Mysore Room and numbers are kept small to ensure everyone feels attended to.
+If you are curious about the tradition and considering taking up a regular practice, the Ashtanga Foundations Course is recommended before attending.

 During this class the teacher guides you through the postures of the Half Primary series, of the Ashtanga Vinyasa Method.
 The whole class moves and breaths together, it is a powerfully dynamic and focused class.
 These led classes are a fantastic class to focus the mind, connect with the breath, feel the rhythm of the practice and to learn the Vinyasa count.
 Led classes are an important compliment to your Mysore practice.
 A fast-paced class for students with yoga experience.
-The Intro to Mysore course is recommended before attending.
+Ashtanga Foundations Course is recommended before attending.